Dog Behaviour Statistics UK 2026

 These headline figures come from PDSA, Dogs Trust, RSPCA, and Royal Veterinary College sources.
 They should be read as a broad reference point rather than a diagnosis for any individual dog.

-- 22% of dog owners in PDSA's 2024 report had used at least one aversive training method
+- 22% of dog owners used at least one aversive training method in 2024, PDSA

 UK dog ownership and behaviour context